khelverskovp/LLM-teaching-systems/README.md

 - The script utilizes paid services (transcription, embedding, OpenAI API); ensure your account is properly configured for billing.
 - The script assumes you have access to the relevant API endpoints and model versions.
 - The image encoding tool provided in the utils module should be secured and used with caution if handling sensitive information.
-- aspose.words offers a free trial, after which you'll need to purchase a license for continued use or use an alternative method for processing documents.

 ## Disclaimer